23 Ways to Warm Your Deck in Winter

 13. Reflective Deck Walls

-Similar to a wind wall but with the intent of trapping and reflecting heat.
 Years ago, it was January, in the middle of winter, and I was working behind a house we were framing.
 I gave my boss a shock when he came down, seeing me working without a shirt because it was so hot.
 Even though it was winter, the sun’s heat was reflecting off the wall, warming me.
-The same is true, with reflective wall panels on your deck.
+The same is true with reflective wall panels on your deck.
 They can significantly warm your deck by reflecting heat.

 Even without a heater, the sunlight can quickly warm a sunroom.
 Raising the temperature to a comfortable level.
 Trapping the warm air and protecting the deck from the cold wind.

 The controlled temperature even allows your deck to double as a greenhouse.
 Allowing you to enjoy gardening year around on your deck.
 Or simply to give your plants a few weeks head start in spring.
-The options are endless with a sunroom on your deck when combined with a deck heater.
+The options are endless, with a sunroom on your deck when combined with a deck heater.

 17. Composite Decking warming your feet in winter

-One of the complaints of composite decking is it gets hot in summerOpens in a new tab..
+One of the complaints of composite decking is it gets hot in summer.
 While in winter, this is an advantage.
-Composite decking of darker colours will quickly warm with the sun rays.
-Raising the temperature of the decking and deck.
-Making midday bare feet on the deckOpens in a new tab. possible in winter.

 18. Outdoor Rugs and Blankets